 Whales and Dolphins – Remain at least 100 yards from humpback whales, and at least 50 yards from other marine mammals.
 Limit your time observing an animal to 1/2 hour.
 Marine mammals should not be encircled or trapped between kayaks or shore.
 If approached by a marine mammal or turtle while on a kayak, stop and allow the animal to pass.
 Kayak movement should be from the rear of the animal.

 At Shaka Kayaks we are very concerned with our local community.
 We honor the local community by providing a cultural tour that incorporates Hawaiian history, educates guests on the Hawaiian language by calling the marine life their original Hawaiian names and respects the Hawaiian way of life.
+We also understand that many of the Hawaiian marine life are their Aumakua and our goal is to research and educate without interference.
 There is a difference between “living local” and being a true local and we acknowledge and respect the difference.